 Dr Johnson joins a list of international scholars, artists, and musicians who are being interviewed for the yet-to-be completed documentary.

-"This will be a ground-breaking documentary, looking at some of Australia's most interesting personalities," Dr Johnson said.
+"This will be a ground-breaking documentary, looking at some of Australia's most interesting personalities," Professor Johnson said.

 "Rosaleen Norton's erotic paintings, brazen sex life and occultist beliefs, made her one of the most persecuted artists in history."